 8. Set up and fund a Large Unplanned Expense Account.

-Your goal should be to fund this account with about six months of living expenses, just like experts Suze Orman and Dave Ramsey recommend.
+To prepare for the unexpected, your goal should be to fund this account with about six months of living expenses, just like Suze Orman recommends.

 Check your health insurance policy and figure out what the maximum annual out-of-pocket expense would be if you or a family member had a major health emergency.
 Make sure your Large Emergency Savings Account is funded with at least this amount.

 Living with financial peace is much sweeter than carrying a designer purse or driving a high-status automobile.
 Whenever I find myself musing about what others will think of this or that, I try to consciously stop what I’m doing, let go of comparing myself to others, and reframe my thoughts.

 The truth is that my friends don’t care at all what I drive or wear, and yours probably don’t, either.

 Ignore the low interest rates and keep some of your money in a safe, FDIC-insured account, and the fluctuations in the stock market won’t keep you awake at night.

 It’s easy to justify spending a lot of cash to make design improvements on a house.
 Tread carefully in this department.
 Reuse, recycle, make do, and get creative.

 You know the most surprising thing most people realize when they make a budget?
 They see how much money they actually have!

 Just make a simple spreadsheet and start plotting your income and the amounts you need to pay expenses and reach your savings goals.
 Control your money, instead of letting your money control you.
 The best way I know to accomplish financial goals is to make (and stick to) a budget.